USinani/Udacity-Nanodegree-Self_driving_car_Engineer/writeup_template.md

 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report

+In working for this project to testing the solution pipeline, the images used were the following:

-[//]: # (Image References)
+[CarND-LaneLines-P1/test_images/]: # (Image References)
+['solidWhiteRight.jpg',
+ 'solidWhiteCurve.jpg',
+ 'solidYellowCurve2.jpg',
+ 'solidYellowLeft.jpg',
+ 'whiteCarLaneSwitch.jpg',
+ 'solidYellowCurve.jpg']

 [image1]: ./examples/grayscale.jpg "Grayscale"

----

 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the BGR colored images to grayscale, then I moved on to converting the color space to HSV.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by using the linear approximation equation.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+First, I converted the RGB images to grayscale.
+To reducing the noise right upfront of the pipeline, Gaussian blur was performed followed by canny edge detector to detect the edges in the image.
+Next, a triangular region of interest was defined in order to confine the detection algorithm thus, avoiding detecting other objects/noises.
+Having, entailed the area of interest through coding, next lines were detected followed by Hough transform to make the correct approximation of the correct and most line(s).
+Finally draw lines and weighted line were used in order to show the results in the image and/videos.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

--light intensity changes
--area of interest is not clear enough to detect the regions with hight color contrast -Noises present in the image

-Another shortcoming could be.
--camera lens distortion
+Potential shortcomings

+-Strongly curved lane lines
+-Variations of brighness and light conditions can affect detection of lines.
+-Shadows casted by the presence of other objects nearby the road

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to use better image filters

-Another potential improvement could be to better correct for distortion
+Tweaking further Canny edge detector could better improve the accuracy of detection the edges resulting in better line detection.
+Futhermore, reducing image noises through filtering could be another solution to improve the detection pipeline.